Empower Your Practice

 Frequently Asked Questions

+What is the difference between a medical CRM and an EHR?
 An EHR (Electronic Health Record) stores clinical information such as diagnoses, prescriptions, and treatment histories.
 A medical CRM manages the communication and relationship layer around that clinical data, handling appointment reminders, patient outreach, marketing, and intake workflows.
 The two systems work best when integrated, allowing healthcare providers to access a complete picture of each patient without switching between disconnected platforms.

-Not all medical CRM platforms are HIPAA compliant by default.
-Healthcare providers in the US must verify that any CRM vendor handling protected health information is willing to sign a Business Associate Agreement and can demonstrate appropriate technical and administrative safeguards.
+Is a medical CRM HIPAA compliant?
+Not all platforms are HIPAA compliant by default.
+Healthcare providers must verify that any vendor handling protected health information is willing to sign a Business Associate Agreement and can demonstrate appropriate technical safeguards.
 Always confirm compliance documentation before purchasing.

+Can a medical CRM help reduce patient no-shows?
 Yes.
 Automated appointment reminders sent via SMS and email are one of the most effective tools for reducing no-shows.
-Medical CRM platforms allow clinics to schedule these reminders at multiple intervals before an appointment, and some platforms can also trigger a follow-up message if a patient does not confirm attendance.
+These platforms allow clinics to schedule these reminders at multiple intervals before an appointment to ensure maximum attendance.

 EHR vs EMR: Key Differences & Advantages